Gain Agility without Sacrificing Security by Using Hybrid Cloud Solutions

 - Migrating data from one location to the next

-- Securing an acceptable level of security without compromising accessibility
+- Achieving an acceptable level of security without compromising accessibility

 Despite the issues highlighted above, businesses increasingly recognize the value of hybrid data storage.
 As of 2016, the International Data Corporation (IDC) reported that already 68 percent of enterprises either planned to implement hybrid storage solutions or had already completed this critical task.

 Hybrid storage is especially valuable for organizations looking to ramp up their current storage approach or those dealing with significant data increases YoY.
 This highly scalable and flexible solution allows sensitive or bandwidth-intensive data to be stored on-site as needed, while the cloud can be called upon for other storage needs.
-If you aren’t using cloud storage for your business, you are simply going to be left behind.
+If your business isn’t using cloud storage, it simply will be left behind.

-Hybrid solutions can also serve a proactive function, allowing protective measures to reduce the conditions that might result in significant downtime.
+In addition to scalability, hybrid cloud solutions also serve a proactive function, allowing protective measures to reduce the conditions that can result in significant downtime.
 For example, additional cloud resources can be called on in times of heavy usage for mission-critical apps.
 If workloads are appropriately shifted, the potential for outages can be dramatically reduced.
-Should an outage occur, hybrid systems allow for optimized troubleshooting, and hopefully, a prompt solution.
+Should an outage occur, hybrid systems allow for optimized troubleshooting, and ultimately, a prompt solution.

 The flexibility of a hybrid solution means that either public or private cloud infrastructure can be called upon as needed to minimize downtime should the worst-case scenario arise.
-There are options from IaaS to DRaaS to BaaS that allow organizations to protect themselves without the monstrosity costs of yesteryear.
+There are as-a-service technology solutions from IaaS to DRaaS to BaaS that allow organizations to protect themselves without the monstrosity costs of yesteryear.

 How is a Hybrid Cloud Different From On-Premise and Cloud Storage?